-An additional 10 credits in upper-division (300-level or above) biology courses chosen from the list of core courses above, the list of courses below, and other 300- or 400-level biology course (see advisor for details).
+An additional 10 credits of upper-division biology courses chosen from the list of core courses above, the list of elective courses below, and other approved 300- or 400-level biology courses (see advisor for details).
+Up to 5 credits of Biol350l/360l may be counted as elective credit in the Biology major, subject to advisor approval.
+Each student must take at least one 400-level course as a capstone experience.

 - BIOL 406 Biology of Cancer

 - BIOL 415 Pollution Ecology

 - BIOL 469 Seminars in Biology

 - BIOL 479 Advanced Topics in Biology

 - BIOL 489 Senior Research in Biology

-- BIOL 350I Internship in Biology
+- BIOL 350I Biology Internship